 - Minimize processing time to avoid damaging temperature rise to the product.
-Product should be at proper temperature. - 2.
-Keep the air in and around the case area free of foreign gasses and fumes or food will rapidly deteriorate. - Maintain the display merchandisers temperature controls as outlined in the refrigerator section of this manual. - 4.
+Product should be at proper temperature. - Keep the air in and around the case area free of foreign gasses and fumes or food will rapidly deteriorate. - Maintain the display merchandisers temperature controls as outlined in the refrigerator section of this manual. - 4.
 Do not place any product into these refrigerators until all controls have been adjusted and they are operating at the proper temperature.
 Allow merchandiser to operate a minimum of 6 hours before stocking with any product. - When stocking, never allow the product to extend beyond the recommended load limit.
 Air discharge and return air flow must be unobstructed at all times to provide proper refrigeration. - 6.
 There are vents located at the base of the front of the glass, just above the front rail.
 These vents supply a continuous, gentle flow of air across the front glass which inhibits condensation.
-Do not place any signs or other restrictive objects on the front of the refrigerator that will block these vents. - 7.
-Keep the service doors closed (when applicable).
+Do not place any signs or other restrictive objects on the front of the refrigerator that will block these vents. - Keep the service doors closed (when applicable).
 Refrigeration performance will be seriously affected if left open for a prolonged period of time. - Avoid the use of supplemental flood or spot lighting.
 Display light intensity has been designed for maximum visibility and product life at the factory.
-The use of higher output fluorescent lamps (H.O. and V.H.O.), will shorten the shelf life of the product. - 9.
-In the Deli, Meat and Fish cases, completely cover the product each night with a clean damp cloth or butcher paper (never use plastic, as it does not allow for proper circulation).
-Make sure the cloth or paper is in direct contact with the product. - 10.
-Turn and rotate the meat fairly often.
-The blood which gives the pink color works its way downward with time.
+The use of higher output LED lamps (H.O. and V.H.O.), will shorten the shelf life of the product. - In the Deli, Meat and Fish cases, completely cover the product each night with a clean damp cloth or butcher paper (never use plastic, as it does not allow for proper circulation).
+Make sure the cloth or paper is in direct contact with the product.